My name is Lynn, well my middle name is, and this is the story of my journey. First, let me give you a few fun facts about me.

 This enlightenment helped me help others and bring people closer through vulnerability and transparency.
 While on my journey, I discovered a passion for mentoring.
-Since sometime around 2002, I have shared my journey by writing publicly.
-Two years later, I began mentoring others on various relationship topics, lifestyles, and skill sets they use to add joy, harmony, and intimacy to their relationships.
+Since 2002, I have been mentoring others on various relationship topics, lifestyles, and skill sets they use to add joy, harmony, and intimacy to their relationships.
 In 2004, I started my first website and in 2014, I started LSMentor.com because I finally had a clear sense of direction for how I wanted to help people.

 Now I help others who are struggling like I was.
 I know how hard it is doing this on your own.
 You deserve to live your dreams and I am honored to be your guide.

 A Renewed Vision

 In 2016, while living with my family in the northeast, I had major surgery.
 Unbeknownst to me, I was facing two more major surgeries the following year.
 This trifecta caused me to take a prolonged hiatus from work, from writing, and from doing what I loved most — helping others.
 During that time, I spent much of my time reading, learning, and introspecting — something introverts do best, especially during periods of solitude.